KhronosGroup/KTX-Software/BUILDING.md

 CMake can create solutions for Microsoft Visual Studio (2015/2017/2019 are supported by KTX).

+zlib and zstd are needed for building libktx.
+The KTX repo has a Windows binary of libzstd.

+The NSIS compiler is needed if you intend to build packages.

 The MSVS `ktxtests` solutions on Windows include OpenGL ES versions.
 To build a complete solution and run the OpenGL ES versions you need to install an OpenGL ES emulator.

-The KTX loader tests in `ktxtests` use libSDL 2.0.8+.
+The KTX loader tests in `ktxtests` use libSDL 2.0.12+.
 You do not need SDL if you only wish to build `libktx` or `ktxtools`.

-Binaries of these dependencies are included in the KTX Git repo.

 The KTX vulkan loader tests in `ktxtests` require a [Vulkan SDK](#vulkan-sdk) and the Open Asset Import Library [`libassimp`](#libassimp).
 You must install